Configuration¶

 Using client config '/home/jdoe/.config/jumpstarter/clients/another.yaml'

-All client configurations can be listed with jmp client list
+All client configurations can be listed with jmp list

 :